JohnBot2013/SQLite-Migrations/README.md

 The utility provides a BaseMigration for you to use.
 This has a number of utilities which are helpful when making column of data changes.

 The unit tests provide some examples of usage.

+In your application you need to initialise DbInitialiser with an SQLiteConnection and the assembly which contains the IMigration classes.

+You can then run dbInitialiser.InitialiseDatabase() to peform a completely automatic migration or you can provide DbInitialiser with an array of pre-configured and sorted IMigration objects.
+The unit tests illustrate both methods.